natverse/natmanager/README.md

 # Prerequisite

 To install this package you need to have `R` and `R-studio` installed.
 The detailed instructions per operating system are given below.
+Further you would also need a valid GitHub account to install packages inside the natverse repository, see [Usage](#usage)

 ### Linux